sted/smoothdb/README.md

 brew install smoothdb
 ```

-If you have Go installed, you can also install SmoothDB using:
+If you have Go installed, you can install SmoothDB using:

 ```
 go install github.com/sted/smoothdb@latest